GitAyan/watson-feedback-classifier/README.md

 If you are using any extra packages, just add them to microservices/api/src/package.json and they will be "npm installed" during the Docker build.

 ## Support
-If you happen to get stuck anywhere, please mail at <>.
-Alternatively, if you find a bug, you can raise an issue [here]().
+If you happen to get stuck anywhere, please mail at endecipher@gmail.com .
+Alternatively, if you find a bug, you can raise an issue [here](https://github.com/issues).